kumakaba/acme-dns/README.md

 - Logging to a file
 - DNSSEC
 - Want to see something implemented, make a feature request!
+- DoT / DoH

 ## Contributing

-acme-dns is open for contributions.
-If you have an idea for improvement, please open an new issue or feel free to write a PR!
+This repository is open , but due to time constraints, I am currently unable to review or accept new issues and pull requests.
+If you would like to add features or make changes, please feel free to fork the repository and modify it for your own needs.

 ## License